 By making the switch to hydrogen fuel, we're doing our part to conserve natural resources, improve the health in our communities and create a greener, cleaner future for ourselves and future generations.

 As hydrogen fuel cell technology advances and market demand continues to increase, every aspect of the technology will demand qualified employees – from hydrogen production and distribution to fuel cell manufacturing and vehicle maintenance.
-Analyses show that widespread market penetration could create 180,000 new jobs in the United States by 2020 and 675,000 jobs by 2035.
+Analyses show that FCEV market penetration alone is projected to create 100,000 new jobs in the United States by 2035 and 300,000 jobs by 2050.

 Fuel Cell Technology Careers